Kamil-Oseni/Kamil-Oseni/README.md

 <b><i>Bridging Artistry with Innovation</i></b>

 Combining a love for design and technology, I specialize in crafting seamless user experiences and innovative products.
-I thrive at the intersection of art and functionality, leveraging skills in C++, HTML/CSS, and more to bring ideas to life.
+I thrive at the intersection of art and functionality, leveraging skills in Design, C++, HTML/CSS, and more to bring ideas to life.

 Beyond coding, I immerse myself in art, nature, and the vibrant worlds of anime and photography.
 Let's connect and explore the possibilities of impactful designs together.